haakoan/SynthGrav/docs/generate_mode.md

 ## Power spectral density
 The following PSDs are defined for colouring the noise that makes up the pulses.
 These are predefined, but the user can specify their own.
-Using the simple `guass_psd` is recommended for most use cases.
+Using the simple `gauss_psd` is recommended for most use cases.

 ### `gauss_psd(f, central_frequency, **kwargs)`